 New Year, New You?

-With 2019 creeping up on us faster than we may think, is it time to start thinking about resolutions yet?
+With the new year creeping up on us, is it time to start thinking about resolutions yet?
 Sure, there are the easy ones that come to mind – join a gym, go to bed earlier, call your mom more… But what about setting a resolution to start a journal?
 I know, you’re probably thinking, “but that’s not going to help me lose weight, eat healthier, save money or learn a new hobby” or any of the other most common resolutions.
 Well…think again, my friend.
 Starting a journal can help you do all of this and more.
 Don’t believe me?
 Stick around, and I bet you’ll want to grab a pen and start a journal by the end.
-Here are 3 reasons why starting a journal should be a top priority in 2019!
+Here are 3 reasons why starting a journal should be a top priority this year!

 Improve Your Organization